-GJ: Well, practically anything written in the 20th century.
-But I have about a half of a shelf of Marx and the Frankfurt School.
+GJ: Well, practically anything written in the 20th century is Leftist propaganda.
+But I have about a half of a bookcase of Marx and the Frankfurt School.
 I was just re-shelving all my books, and so I found that recently.

 LR: OK.
 So, as I was writing in my email, the first question is “What are the intellectual roots and references of the Alt Right?”
 I’ve read that some people think it’s Samuel Francis or James Burnham before that, but what would you say would be the most important intellectual roots and references?

-GJ: Well, the term Alt Right was coined, I believe, around 2008 by Paul Gottfried.
-He gave a lecture where he basically declared the paleo-conservative movement dead, and I think in the same lecture he also called for the creation of an “alternative Right.”
-So, I see the Alternative Right as primarily emerging from the paleocon movement in American political thought and the paleo-conservatives would be people like Samuel Francis and Joseph Sobran and Patrick Buchanan.
+GJ: Well, the term Alternative Right was coined, I believe, around 2008 by Paul Gottfried.
+He gave a lecture where he basically declared the paleoconservative movement dead, and I think in the same lecture he also called for the creation of an “alternative Right.”
+So, I see the Alternative Right as primarily emerging from the paleocon movement in American political thought, and the paleoconservatives would be people like Samuel Francis and Joseph Sobran and Patrick Buchanan.

-Now, Richard Spencer was working for The American Conservative which was founded by Patrick Buchanan and Taki and a couple of other people to be a kind of flagship for paleo-conservatism.
-Paleo-conservatism defined itself in contradistinction to neo-conservatism, which they were trying to combat.
+Now, Richard Spencer was working for The American Conservative which was founded by Patrick Buchanan and Taki and a couple of other people to be a flagship for paleoconservatism.
+Paleoconservatism defined itself in contradistinction to neoconservatism, which they were trying to combat.

-The paleocon movement sort of got old.
+The paleocon movement got old.
 A lot of its leaders died.
 It never effectively institutionalized itself.
 It never effectively mobilized large donors.
 Of course, Patrick Buchanan has written many best-selling books and had a lot of media access.
 He was the main face of it, but he’s getting old.
-The American Conservative sort of lost steam.
+The American Conservative lost steam.
 Taki left.
 I can’t remember when, but he did create Taki’s Magazine.
-Richard Spencer ended up editing Taki’s Magazine for a while, and then he left Taki’s Magazine and then he created Alternative Right at the beginning of 2010.
-Sometime after that, the fellow who was running Washington Summit Publishing and National Policy Institute, Louis Andrews, died after a long battle with cancer and so those organizations were handed over to Richard Spencer.
+Richard Spencer ended up editing Taki’s Magazine for a while, and then he left Taki’s Magazine, and then he created Alternative Right at the beginning of 2010.
+Sometime after that, the fellow who was running Washington Summit Publishing and National Policy Institute, Louis Andrews, died after a long battle with cancer, and so those organizations were handed over to Richard Spencer.

-So, I see primarily a continuity between the paleo-conservatives and the birth of the term Alternative Right.
-However, when the Alternative Right webzine was created there was a fairly self-conscious attempt to bring in a lot of different thought currents under that very vague umbrella and so that included things that were not necessarily welcome in paleocon circles and that would include things like neo-pagans and paleo-masculinity and White Nationalism.
-Things like that.
-And so under that sort of broad umbrella a lot of different thought currents came together.
+So, I see primarily a continuity between the paleoconservatives and the birth of the term Alternative Right.
+However, when the Alternative Right webzine was created there was a fairly self-conscious attempt to bring in a lot of different thought currents under that very vague umbrella, and so that included things that were not necessarily welcome in paleocon circles, and that would include things like neo-pagans and paleo-masculinity and White Nationalism.
+And so under that broad umbrella a lot of different thought currents came together.

 I actually wrote something about this at The Occidental Quarterly Online just after the Alternative Right webzine launched, so if you want to cite that or quote that, that’s there.
 It’s up there somewhere.

-After a couple of years, Spencer, I believe, sort of lost interest in editing Alternative Right, and other people took it over really on day-to-day functioning and then he shut it down and launched his Radix publication.
-I thought in some ways that was a good idea because he felt like he had lost control of the brand, but on the other hand already at the time Alternative Right was becoming a generic term, and if you have a product that becomes synonymous with a whole genre — like Xerox or Walkman or something like that — the last thing you do is throw away such a valuable brand.
+After a couple of years, Spencer, I believe, lost interest in editing Alternative Right, and other people took it over, really, on day-to-day functioning, and then he shut it down and launched his Radix publication.
+I thought in some ways that was a good idea because he felt like he had lost control of the brand, but on the other hand already at the time Alternative Right was becoming a generic term, and if you have a product that becomes synonymous with a whole genre—like Xerox or Walkman or something like that—the last thing you do is throw away such a valuable brand.
 But he did.
 He walked away from the brand, and Colin Liddell and Andy Nowicki have kept that alive.

 In the last two years, of course, the brand has become much more mainstreamed.
-Because of its vagueness, a lot of figures that are, again, sort of closer to the mainstream of conservatism than I am . . .
+Because of its vagueness, a lot of figures that are, again, closer to the mainstream of conservatism than I am have embraced it.
 I would define myself as a White Nationalist and as a New Rightist and not as an Alternative Rightist, although I would use that term because it’s a broad enough umbrella to encompass me.

 LR: But more specifically a White Nationalist.

 GJ: Yeah, exactly.
-And I don’t feel the need to use sort of vague, broad umbrella terms, but other people do just because of their, well, because they’re not comfortable with being more specific.
+And I don’t feel the need to use vague, broad umbrella terms, but other people do just because they’re not comfortable with being more specific.
 I’m all for people being as explicit and involved as they want to be and just respecting those decisions.

-So, people like Milo Yiannopoulos, Mike Cernovich, Vox Day — all of them fairly prominent and connected with some of the edgier reaches of the mainstream Right — have started using that term as well.
+So, people like Milo Yiannopoulos, Mike Cernovich, Vox Day—all of them fairly prominent and connected with some of the edgier reaches of the mainstream Right—have started using that term as well.
 Also, people like Andrew Anglin of The Daily Stormer.
-As soon as the term got popular, he started branding himself as Alternative Right, and it’s sort of a douchey move on his part, a kind of trollish thing, to just try to take advantage of the popularity of the term, and I don’t blame him in the least for that.
+As soon as the term got popular, he started branding himself as Alternative Right, and it’s a douchey move on his part, a trollish thing, to just try to take advantage of the popularity of the term, and I don’t blame him in the least for that.

 Now, as to what defines it today, I think the real core, the heart of it, the energy of it really is White Nationalists and New Rightists and people like that.